 Please reach out to learn about the opportunities.

 We can share our practices and lessons learned.
 We may also partner together to bring books to the students in an under-resourced community near you.

 A Title One School or an After-School Program

-If you work with Pre-K through 3rd grade students in our community, we can explore opportunities to help with the reading skills.
+If you work with Pre-K through 3rd-grade students in our community, we can explore opportunities to help with their reading skills.